Skip to main content

 At this point, you are almost ready for Shisho Cloud to use the Google Cloud service account.
 Next, let's grant the service account the access rights to the actual targets you want to conduct security scans on.

-There may be cases where, instead of continuously inspecting an entire Google Cloud organization or folder with Shisho Cloud, you want to set access rights to Shisho Cloud for selected projects.
-In such cases, refer to the following code sample and grant the created service account the following roles for the corresponding project:
+There may be cases where, instead of continuously inspecting an entire Google Cloud organization or folder with Shisho Cloud, you want to select projects and set access rights to Shisho Cloud for them.
+In this case, refer to the following code sample and grant the created service account the following roles for that project:

 • roles/iam.securityReviewer (Security Reviewer)